 First up, we have George Butterworth from Cancer Research UK.
 I’ve been involved with vaping advocacy since 2013, and I know that among vapers there are some pretty mixed feelings about CRUK.
 The charity does generally support vaping as a safer alternative to smoking, but on the other hand it also tends to back more restrictions on what we’re actually allowed to vape.
 CRUK was a big fan of the EU’s notorious Tobacco Products Directive, for example, despite being repeatedly warned the law would take a lot of very good products off the market.
 George Butterworth “welcomed” the TPD, claiming it would reassure vapers that e-cigs were safer than smoking.
 That’s an odd thing to say about a law that enforced health warnings on every e-cigarette and bottle of liquid.

 Now he’s at it again.
-Butterworth, who’s been telling smokers to quit for years, is frothing with rage at PMI because they’re running a campaign telling smokers to quit.
+Butterworth, who’s been telling smokers to quit for years, is frothing with rage at PMI because they’re running a campaign called hold my light telling smokers to quit.
 He accused the company of “staggering hypocrisy”, apparently because PMI still advertises its cigarettes in countries where people like Butterworth haven’t banned them from doing it.